Jewelina95/Jewelina/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p style="text-align: justify;">
-  I am doing my Master Thesis under the supervison of <a href="https://wrneuman.com/"> Prof. W. Russell Neuman  and <a href="https://steinhardt.nyu.edu/people/camillia-matuk"> Prof. Camillia Matuk</a> at the<a href="https://wp.nyu.edu/riddle/"> RIDDLE Lab.
+  I am doing my Master Thesis under the supervison of <a href="https://wrneuman.com/"> Prof. W. Russell Neuman  and <a href="https://steinhardt.nyu.edu/people/camillia-matuk"> Prof. Camillia Matuk</a> at the<a href="https://wp.nyu.edu/riddle/"> RIDDLE Lab</a> .
 I received my BEng (First Class Honors 10%) from Xi'an Jiaotong-Liverpool University and the University of Liverpool.

   I am currently a research assistant at the <a href="https://vida.engineering.nyu.edu/"> NYU VIDA Lab</a>, working on the <a href="https://www.darpa.mil/program/perceptually-enabled-task-guidance"> DARPA Perceptually-enabled Task Guidance (PTG) project </a> guided by <a href="https://ctsilva.github.io/"> Prof. Claudio Silva</a> and <a href=" https://www.jingq.org/"> Prof. Jing Qian </a>.
 Also, I study and work with  <a href="https://cma.hkust-gz.edu.cn/people/hai-ning-liang/">  Prof. Hai-Ning Liang</a> (Hong Kong University of Science and Technology (GZ)), Prof. Yukang Yan</a> (University of Rochester), <a href="https://orsonxu.com/?section=1"> Prof. Xuhai Xu</a> (MIT, Columbia University), Prof. Wenge Xu</a> (Birmingham City University), and <a href="https://scholar.google.com.sg/citations?user=lC7bVMwAAAAJ&hl=en">Prof. Ling Wang</a> (Tsinghua University Automation Department).

-  My research foucs on </strong>understanding human behavior and workload patterns</strong> through computational behaviors methods to design </strong>Adaptive Intelligent Systems</strong> that help users perform real-world complex tasks, while making them more versatile by expanding their skillset and more proficient by reducing their errors. 🍟ꈍꈊꈍ🍟
+  My research focus on **understanding human behavior and workload patterns** through computational behaviors methods to design **Adaptive Intelligent Systems** that help users perform real-world complex tasks, while making them more versatile by expanding their skillset and more proficient by reducing their errors. 🍟ꈍꈊꈍ🍟

   I am applying for Ph.D. programs starting Fall 2025 and am currently seeking research intern opportunities.
 If my background aligns with your needs, please feel free to contact me at sw6352@nyu.edu.
 </p>